 Imagine being an offshore developer

-Imagine how it feels to be an offshore developer working on a critical project, only to be asked to become ‘more agile’.
+Imagine how it feels to be an offshore developer working on a key project, only to be asked to become ‘more agile’.

-Imagine the agile coach explaining that your participation in the client’s agile transformation was not optional.
-Because, of course, the offshore development team shouldn’t be different to anyone else.
+Imagine the agile coach explaining that your participation in the client’s agile transformation was mandatory, because the offshore development team is no different to anyone else.

 Imagine working to tight deadlines whilst being a non-native English speaker, communicating electronically, having a physically distant client or product owner, and residing in a different time zone.